groupcache/groupcache-go/README.md

 must implement the `transport.Transport` and `peer.Client` interfaces.
 The `transport.Transport` implementation can then be passed into the `groupcache.New()` method to register the transport.
-The `peer.Client` implementation is used by `groupcache.Instance` and `peer.Picker` to communicate with other `groupcache.Instance` in the cluster using the server started by the transport when `Transport.SpawnServer()` is called.
-It is the responsibility of the caller to ensure `Transport.SpawnServer()` is called successfully, else the `groupcache.Instance` will not be able to receive any remote calls from peers in the cluster.
+The `peer.Client` implementation is used by `groupcache.Instance` and `peer.Picker` to communicate with other `groupcache.Instance` in the cluster using the server started by the transport when `Transport.ListenAndServe()` is called.
+It is the responsibility of the caller to ensure `Transport.ListenAndServe()` is called successfully, else the `groupcache.Instance` will not be able to receive any remote calls from peers in the cluster.

 ### transport.Sink